 Lynn speaks and writes on legal issues affecting children at the state and national level.
 She has spoken to judges and court commissioners about surrogacy and adoption, and at American Bar Association Family Law conferences, and she regularly presents at AAAA’s annual and mid-year conferences.
 At the University of Wisconsin Law School, Lynn has been a guest lecturer on adoption, family law, trial advocacy, and general practice.
 She has contributed to such publications as Adoptive Families, Adoption Factbook, and Adoption Law: Practice and Procedure in the 21st Century.
 She also works on state legislation affecting children, including surrogacy legislation and various adoption reform bills.

-Lynn and her husband have two sons and a Labrador Retriever named Dizzy, of whom they are very proud.
-Lynn enjoys all kinds of fitness activities, including running, weight-lifting, and yoga (especially headstand).
-She is also a fair violinist, who plays with the Madison Community Orchestra and the choir at her church.
-For years, Lynn has also worked with Madison Horizons Rotary as a Meals on Wheels driver.
+Lynn and her husband have two grown sons.
+Lynn enjoys all kinds of fitness activities, including running, weight-lifting, pickle ball, and yoga (especially headstand).
+She is also a fair violinist, who plays with the Madison Community Orchestra.
 Sometimes, she finds time to knit.